ShinethemeTeam/wpbooking/readme.txt

 = What is a ‘Service’ in WP Booking? =

-Each kind of data like Accommodation, Tour in WP Booking called a Service.
+Each kind of data like Restaurant, Tour in WP Booking called a Service.
 You can base on your requirement to create new a service and its unlimited.

-= How can I add room for an Accommodation? =
+= How can I add room for an Restaurant? =

-You can going to Room Details tab in an Accommodation and will see the button ‘Create New Room’.
+You can going to Room Details tab in an Restaurant and will see the button ‘Create New Room’.
 Click on it to add new room.

 = Will this booking system work for me? =